Raunakkumarr/Raunakkumarr/README.md

 -->

 # This is Raunak Kumar.
-### Hi there 👋 I'm a High School Graduate.
-#####  This is Raunak Mishra, a student of Higher Secondary at St. Xavier's College, Maitighar, Kathmandu, Nepal.
-I'm very fond of Physics and Computers.
+#####  This is Raunak Mishra, a student of undergraduate in Electrical Engineering.
+I'm very fond of Electronics and Computers.
 I always keeps thinking about new ways to research on various topics in these fields.
-### 🌱 I’ve currently graduated from Plus two.
+### 🌱 I'm a first sem undergraduate in electrical engineering student at IOE-Pulchowk Campus, Tribhuvan University.
 ### 🔭 I’m currently working on "Automatic Accident Alert System".
 ### 🤔 I’m looking for help with App Development and Ethical Hacking.
 #### 📫 You can reach me through my email id - raunakraunak077@gmail.com or my portfolio website contact https://www.raunakmishra.com.np/#contact